For Youth Services

 • Priority is given to those in state/free schools, academies or home schooling

-How to Refer: If you work with a Lewisham young person who could benefit from LYT’s projects, please complete a Referral Form.
-LYT staff will contact you to discuss the best way to support the young person to access LYT’s projects.
+How to Refer: If you work with a Lewisham young person who could benefit from LYT’s programmes, please complete a Referral Form and our Outreach Producer will contact you.

 LYT’s Outreach activities are currently supported by the Henry Smith Charity, People’s Postcode Community Trust, Assura Community Fund and Little Lives UK.